-In March 2008, the FASB issued an update to ASC 815, Derivatives and Hedging, which requires enhanced disclosures related to derivative instruments and hedging activities, including disclosures regarding how an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for and the impact of derivative instruments and related hedged items are accounted for and the impact of derivative instruments and related hedged items are accounted for and the impact of derivative instruments and related hedged items are accounted for and the impact of derivative instruments and related hedged items are accounted for and the impact of derivative instruments and related hedged items on an entity's financial position, financial performance and cash flows.
+In March 2008, the FASB issued an update to ASC 815, Derivatives and Hedging, which requires enhanced disclosures related to derivative instruments and hedging activities, including disclosures regarding how an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for and the impact of derivative instruments and related hedged items on an entity's financial position, financial performance and cash flows.
 It also provided a new two-step model to be applied in determining whether a financial instrument or an embedded feature is indexed to an issuer's own stock.
 The amended guidance became effective on January 1, 2009.
-The adoption of this guidance on January 1, 2009 did not have a material effect on our consolidated financial statements.
+The adoption of this guidance on Januar y 1, 2009 did not have a material effect on our consolidated financial statements.